The Millennium Monument is a 68m high column which opened to the public in 2005 (5 years too late?).

 The Lake Garden Café next to the Monument is a good place to enjoy a relaxing drink and snack while watching the sunset over the Putrajaya Lake.

-, Malaysia's answer to the Chelsea Flower Show, which is held in July each year.
-More than a million people attended Floria 2011 show over 9 days.
+The waterfront park near here is where several of Putrajaya's major annual events take place such as Floria Putrajaya , Malaysia's answer to the Chelsea Flower Show, which is held in July each year.
+More than a million people attended Floria 2014 show over 9 days.

 Apart from the steel dome, other special features include: